BurritoSlayer90/ECON860_midterm/README.md

 3. Navigate to the proagram folder through the command module.
 If you saved to desktop(recommended) it should look like this: cd Desktop (Enter) cd ECON860_midterm (Enter)
 4. You will want to create two files called "username" and "token" that store your github username and API token respectively.
-5. Using the command module, run the first file, listdownloader.py: python listdownloader.py (Enter)
+5. Using the command module, run the first file, listdownloader.py: python listdownloader.py (Enter) This will create the names.html file
-6. Next, run the second file, listmaker.py: python listmaker.py (Enter)
+6. Next, run the second file, listmaker.py: python listmaker.py (Enter) This will create the midtermGHIDs.csv file
 7. Then run the third file, repositoryInfo.py: python repositoryInfo.py (Enter)
       -Note: this step takes nearly 2 hours to access the site without the website blocking you.
-Plan to let your             computer run on a solid internet connection for that time.
+Plan to let your computer run uninterrupted, on a solid internet connection for that time.
+      This will create the repoList.csv file
-8. Finally, run the fourth file, gitinfo.py: python githubinfo.py (Enter)
+8. Finally, run the fourth file, gitinfo.py: python githubinfo.py (Enter) This will create the gitinfo.csv file
 9. Now, if you open the folder "parsedGitFiles," there will be a file called "gitinfo.csv."
 This is the final output of the code.
 Enjoy!

+Limitations:
+1. I was not able to extract the 'number of starred' data for probllem 1e, so that is not included.
+2. A small number of cells show "1.0" instead of "True."
+These include the first value in the "hireable" column and the first two in "Has Wiki."
+      I do not understrand why this is.
+I believe it to be a glitch.